xayilmaz/tesseract-fine-tuning/README.md

-# Tesseract Fine Tuning for ± a Few Characters
+# Tesseract Fine Tuning for ± a Few Character
 ## This repository has the scripts for installing and training Tesseract 4+.

 ### Folder Structure